mesosphere-backup/software-architecture/README.md

 git push origin master
 ```

 1. Next, we'll create the pipeline job in Jenkins itself.
 Navigate to the Jenkins UI and click on New Item.
 We'll create a new "Pipeline" job.
-Be sure to pick a more descriptive name, e.g. `nginx-mesosphere`:
+Be sure to pick a more descriptive name, e.g. `nginx-ssk2`:

 ![Create New Item](/img/new-item.png)